-If your beneficiary is not eligible to remain in BEST, you can roll the monies in your BEST contract to another 529 plan, such as the TNStars College Savings 529 Program.
+If your beneficiary is not eligible to remain in BEST, you can roll the funds in your BEST contract to another 529 plan, such as the TNStars College Savings 529 Program.
 Rolling over to another 529 plan allows you to continue to save for your beneficiary’s future and will not cause a taxable event.

 If your beneficiary is not eligible to remain in BEST and you do not wish to rollover to another 529 plan, the Refund Recipient may request to withdrawal any remaining funds by completing the Refund Request/Contract Termination form.

 Completing a Refund Request/Contract Termination form will close the account.
 Any withdrawals made that are for non-qualified education expenses may be subject to a 10% penalty on the earnings and will be treated as income for tax-reporting purposes.
 Prior to making a non-qualified withdrawal, please seek advice from an independent tax professional based on your particular circumstances.